Skip to main content

 Our take

-If none of these strategies work for you, your last option may be to simply withdraw the money and pay the income taxes and penalty that are due.
-Remember that taxes and penalties are only assessed on your earnings, so the tax bite might not be as painful as you think.
+If none of these strategies work for you, your last option may be to simply withdraw the money and pay the income taxes and penalty that are due.3 Remember that taxes and penalties are only assessed on earnings (although state income taxes may apply if you previously received a state tax deduction or credit on your 529 contributions), so the tax bite might not be as painful as you think.

-If you have an overfunded 529 account. consider speaking with a financial planner about the best strategy for your family’s situation.
+If you have an overfunded 529 account, consider speaking with a financial professional about the best strategy for your family’s situation.

 The Currency editors